jgarc172/code-practice/Preparation/3-operators-control.md

 Here is a list of some of the common control structures.
 An attempt to define their function signature is provided.
 For example, the `if` control structure can be viewed as a function that takes a boolean value and exectues the next statements if the value is true:

 ```
 if      : boolean -> execute the next block of statements if true
+if/else : boolean -> execute one of two blocks of statements
 for     : boolean -> repeat execution of next block of statements if true
 while   : boolean -> repeat execution of next block of statements if true
 switch  :  (ToDo)
 ```